Viannos massacres: Aftermath

 About 200 more civilians were held hostages.
 Around 1,000 buildings, mostly houses, were destroyed.
 The surviving villagers were forbidden to bury their dead or return to their homes, most of which had been burned to the ground.
 No reparations were ever paid to those who survived.
 It took the villages many years to recover, although some never managed to achieve that completely.

 Most of Bandouvas' guerrillas dispersed in the nearby mountains whilst he and a few men fled westwards, being chased by the Germans.
 They were joined by resistance groups of the White mountains range, and during October 1943, clashed with German detachments on several occasions.
 In reprisal, the Germans executed several civilians in the villages of Kali Sykia and Kallikratis.
 In November 1943, Bandouvas was eventually evacuated to Egypt.

 General Müller was captured by the Red Army in East Prussia and later extradited to Greece.
-Along with Bruno Bräuer, commander of the ‘’Festung Kreta’’ between 1942–44, he was charged with war crimes by a Greek military court.
+Along with Bruno Bräuer, commander of the "Festung Kreta" between 1942 and 1944, he was charged with war crimes by a Greek military court.
 Both were convicted, sentenced to death on 9 December 1946 and executed by firing squad on 20 May 1947.
-No one else was ever brought to justice, nor any reparations paid to the families of the victims.
+No one else was ever brought to justice.

-Today, each village has a war memorial dedicated to their dead whereas a large memorial commemorating those who lost their lives during the September 1943 has been erected in the village of Amiras, located at 35.0387°N 25.4431°E.
+Today, each village has a war memorial dedicated to their dead, whereas a large memorial commemorating those who lost their lives during the September 1943 has been erected in the village of Amiras, located at 35.0387°N 25.4431°E.